cpliakas/composer-manager-docs/README.md

 ### Maintaining Dependencies

-As modules are enabled and disabled, Composer Manager maintains a list of their requirements.
+As modules are enabled and disabled, Composer Manager gathers their requirements and generates a consolidated `composer.json` file in the "Composer File Directory" as configured in Composer Manager's settings page.
 There are two ways to install and update the contributed modules' dependencies:

 #### Automatically With Drush (Recommended)